WizGo

 Can the watermark be removed in Photoshop?

 Text watermarks are visible pixel changes; a skilled user can erase them in Photoshop, but it takes time and leaves traces.
-For everyday misuse (chat-app forwarding, hot-linking), text watermarks are deterrent enough.
+For everyday misuse (forwarding, scraping, hot-linking), a text watermark is deterrent enough.
 For removal-resistant invisible signatures, use our Hidden Watermark tool.

 What if the watermarked image is too large?